Massage Ball on the Forearm: Is It Safe Near the Wrist?

 - &#10003;Skip this technique if you have an active sprain, carpal tunnel nerve symptoms, or any visible swelling and redness near the wrist

-Yes, using a massage ball on the forearm near the wrist is generally safe for most people.
+Yes, using a massage ball on the forearm near the wrist is generally safe for a lot of people.
 The forearm has two main muscle groups: the flexors along the palm side and the extensors along the top, both of which build up tension from typing, gripping, climbing, and repetitive hand work.
 A small, textured massage ball gives you more precise contact than a foam roller on these narrow muscles.
 One hard limit: keep ball pressure on muscle tissue, not on the wrist joint itself.

 ## Where to Roll and Where to Stop